-A COMPREHENSIVE APPROACH TO NON-OPERATIVE SCOLIOSIS AND KYPHOSIS CARE
+A COMPREHENSIVE APPROACH TO NON-SURGICAL SCOLIOSIS AND KYPHOSIS CARE

-Upon visiting our practice to have your spine evaluated, we will collect information regarding your medical history, perform a physical exam, and obtain diagnostic images.
+Upon visiting our practice to have your spine evaluated, we will collect information regarding your medical history, perform a physical exam, and obtain diagnostic images (X-rays and/or Scoliscan).
 With this information, a decision can be made on how to proceed with caring for your spine and body.

-Small scoliosis curves less than 20 degrees, or curvatures up to 40 degrees in skeletally mature patients, do not require bracing or surgery.
-Nor do mild cases of kyphosis (roundback).
+Small scoliosis curves less than 20 degrees, or curvatures up to 40 degrees in skeletally mature (reached end of growth) patients, do not require bracing or surgery.
+Nor do mild cases of kyphosis (round back).
 Therefore, observation is the standard of care if your curve measurement is low, and your curve isn’t progressing or causing pain.
 If observation is right for you, we will set up a program for you to visit us periodically.
-We will monitor your curve by means of physical exam and imaging.
-If changes are noted at subsequent visits, we may collaboratively re-evaluate your treatment plan.
+Physical therapy and home exercise may also be prescribed.
+We will monitor (observe) your curve by means of physical exam and imaging.
+If changes are noted at subsequent visits, we may collaboratively change your treatment plan.
 This may include the need for bracing or potentially surgery.

 SCOLIOSIS-SPECIFIC EXERCISE & INDEPENDENT PHYSICAL ACTIVITY